Kurty-byte/CISCT-Virual-Hub/README.md

 ## Architecture

 - **Backend (`backend/`)**:
 	Built with Django, the backend provides RESTful APIs, business logic, and data management.
-It includes modular apps for each feature (Academics, Announcements, Appointments, etc.), a core configuration, shared utilities, middleware, and API permissions.
+It includes modular apps for each feature (Academics, Announcements, Appointments, etc.), a config configuration, shared utilities, middleware, and API permissions.
 - **Frontend (`frontend/`)**:
 	Developed using PyQt6, the desktop frontend interacts with the backend via APIs and provides a rich user interface.
 Qt Designer is used for GUI layouts.
 - **Database**: